cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 ![](../fig/poet-test3.PNG)

-The number of pods increases depending on how many files you are trying to run.
 Depending on the resources you allocate to you cluster, there is a limit to the number of pods you have running at one time.
 If you have more pods than this number, they will wait for eachother to complete.

 ## Accessing and Using Data Sets

 The first step is to get the record number or recid, which can be found in the end of the url of the dataset.
-For example, in the dataset shown below, the recid is 24119.
+For example, in the dataset shown below, the [recid is 24119](https://opendata.cern.ch/record/24119).

 ![](../fig/RecidURL2.png)

 Each dataset must be done seperately, but all the files in a dataset can be run at the same time.
-Next, take the record number use it to replace the existing value under recid in your yaml file.

 ```yaml
 arguments: